Using CodeIgniter’s Model

 Setting Validation Rules

 The first step is to fill out the $validationRules class property with the fields and rules that should be applied.
-If you have custom error message that you want to use, place them in the $validationMessages array:

 <?php